 A group of small islands and located on the northeastern border of Malaysia and not far off the coast of Thailand, Perhentian Island is one of the top beach tourist attractions in the region.
-Surrounded by vast collections of gorgeous coral reefs, Perhentian Island is a scuba-diver's dream.
-In order to get around in Perhentian, asides from walking of course, is by water taxis, the this affordable means of transport are typically negotiable, so bargain, bargain, bargain.
+Surrounded by vast collections of gorgeous coral reefs, Perhentian Island is a scuba diver's dream.
+In order to get around in Perhentian, asides from walking of course, is by water taxis, this affordable means of transport are typically negotiable, so bargain, bargain, bargain.
 Additionally, the water taxis can be used to get from island to island; therefore, it is highly recommended that you explore the undiscovered depths of Perhentian Island and experience its majestic, authentic natural settings.
-Other popular activities in Perhentian Island include: jungle trekking, snorkeling, kayaking, typical beach activities and conservatory volunteering.
+Other popular activities in Perhentian Island include jungle trekking, snorkeling, kayaking, typical beach activities and conservatory volunteering.

 When local Malaysians think of Penang, they think of some of the best Malaysian foods they have ever eaten.
 Composed of Mainland Penang and Penang Island, Penang has something for everybody.

-Penang knows to project a kaleidoscope of its own statehood, this makes for some unique and true flavours of its most amazing of dishes such as the Penang Char Kuey Teow, the just-right Penang Asam Laksa and Penang Nyonya Foods.
+Penang knows to project a kaleidoscope of its own statehood, this makes for some unique and true flavors of its most amazing of dishes such as the Penang Char Kuey Teow, the just-right Penang Asam Laksa and Penang Nyonya Foods.

 Fringed by the mountainous terrain and the world’s oldest rainforest, Batang Ai is a place of natural wonder.
 As the rainforest is heavily protected and well conserved, Batang Ai’s environment is always ready to inspire and captivate any jungle trekkers or animal spotters.
 It doesn’t stop there.
 Batang Ai is also culturally rich, home to the local Iban people, visitors can be immersed in the culture and traditions of the Iban peoples.